department-of-veterans-affairs/vagov-content/pages/burials-memorials/survivor-dic-rates.md

 ---
 layout: page-breadcrumbs.html
 template: detail-page
-title: 2019 VA DIC Rates for Surviving Spouse and Child
+title: 2019 VA DIC Rates For Surviving Spouse And Child
 heading: 2019 VA DIC rates for surviving spouse and child
 display_title: DIC rates for surviving spouse and child
 description: View 2019 VA DIC rates for the surviving spouses and dependent children of Veterans.
 These VA survivor benefits are tax exempt.
 This means you won't have to pay any taxes on your DIC (Dependency and Indemnity Compensation) payments.